 Kuder® Journey Assessment

 Raise your expectations with this electronic portfolio where you can set goals, track achievements and share information electronically to help you with career planning.
+You will need to reach out to the Career Center to gain access.
 Get Started Now

 Preparing for Graduate School

 The decision-making and planning needed for attending graduate school, choosing the right university and program, and the application process all require serious consideration and preparation.
 Learn More

 We offer classes for people of all ages and classes are divided into two categories: degree-seeking and non-degree-seeking.